ALEEEHU/Awesome-Text2X-Resources/README.md

   author={Gao, Quankai and Xu, Qiangeng and Cao, Zhe and Mildenhall, Ben and Ma, Wenchao and Chen, Le and Tang, Danhang and Neumann, Ulrich}, journal={arXiv preprint arXiv:2403.12365}, year={2024}
 }

+@article{bah2024tc4d,
+  author = {Bahmani, Sherwin and Liu, Xian and Yifan, Wang and Skorokhodov, Ivan and Rong, Victor and Liu, Ziwei and Liu, Xihui and Park, Jeong Joon and Tulyakov, Sergey and Wetzstein, Gordon and Tagliasacchi, Andrea and Lindell, David B.}, title = {TC4D: Trajectory-Conditioned Text-to-4D Generation}, journal = {arXiv}, year = {2024},
+}
 ```
 </details>